 A platform to measure country attractiveness and to discuss the factors and strategies that most affect it.

 The GAI Index compares 148 economies globally which represent 95% of the world population and 99% of Gross Domestic Product in four macro-areas of attractiveness (Openness, Innovation, Endowment and Efficiency), four additional indexes (Dynamism, Sustainability, Growth Expectations, and Conflict Exposure, added in 2022).
-For the 7th edition as well, the Index underwent an independent statistical audit by the European Commission Joint Research Center.

 The GAI measures the attractiveness of a country using a